Culture of Uruguay: Languages

 Spanish is the de facto national language, and is virtually spoken by the entire population.
 The standard language is Uruguayan Spanish, which is a variant of Rioplatense Spanish.
 This variant is known in the Hispanosphere for its marked Italian influence in its intonation and vocabulary.
 Additionally, lunfardo argot is widely used among the population.

 The Uruguayan Portuguese or fronteiriço—a set of varieties of Portuguese—are spoken in the northeast of the country, where cultural exchanges occur between communities on both sides of the border.
 Minority languages in Uruguay include Italian, French, German, Hebrew, and other European languages, which are present in the country due to the significant waves of migration from Europe.
 English is the most widespread foreign language among the Uruguayan people.

 Since 2001, Uruguayan Sign Language is an official language.

 Gestures

 Uruguayan gestures are mostly adopted from Southern European culture, with hand gestures and tones being all used commonly throughout the country.
 A gesture that is only specifically used in Argentina and Uruguay is males kissing other males on the cheek, sometimes both cheeks, as a way of greeting.
 For the rest of Latin America, kissing on cheek as a form of greeting is mostly towards a male and female, or a female to another female.

 Popular culture

 Humour

-Uruguayan humour has been present for over 200 years.
-Written humour has been developed by notable writers.
-Later on, during the civic-military dictatorship, satirical magazines such as El dedo and Guambia were notable vehicles for expressing dissatisfaction.
+During the civic-military dictatorship, satirical magazines such as El dedo and Guambia were notable vehicles for expressing dissatisfaction.

-Modern media have been crucial in its development.
-The television programme Telecataplúm made history both in Uruguay and Argentina, followed by Decalegrón.

-Currently the radio figure Orlando Petinatti leads the radio programme Malos Pensamientos.
+Orlando Petinatti leads the radio programme Malos Pensamientos.